Sudden Cardiac Death &

 - Feeling dizzy

-You can reduce your risk of SCD by adhering to arrhythmia medications.
-Also, if you have known risk factors, such as family history or have a known arrhythmia, an implantable cardioverter defibrillator (ICD) can be surgically implanted to correct any possibly life-threatening conditions.
+If you have known risk factors of ventricular fibrillation, such as family history or have a diagnosed arrhythmia, an implantable cardioverter defibrillator (ICD) can be surgically implanted to correct any possibly life-threatening conditions.